In Linux virtual memory (VM), there are two orthogonal attributes attached to a particular address range or memory region:

 §4.
 Inaccessible & Resident

-Normally, if memory is inaccessible, there’s no point in keeping it resident.
+Normally, if memory is inaccessible, there is no reason for it to remain resident.
 So this state is almost always transient, where the memory is expected to become accessible soon.

 1